Home / Brush-Footed (Nymphalidae) / Orange Oakleaf (Kallima inachus)

 Quick Facts

-Distribution India, Bhutan, Nepal, Bangladesh, Myanmar, Thailand, Taiwan, China, Laos, Vietnam, Pakistan (as per 2000 records), as well as the Tenasserim Hills (part of the Indo-Malayan mountain range)
+Distribution Ranges across India, Bhutan, Nepal, Bangladesh, Myanmar, Thailand, Taiwan, China, Laos, Vietnam, and Pakistan, including the Tenasserim Hills.

-Adult diet Mostly rotten fruits found on the floors of the forest
+Adult Diet Primarily consists of rotten fruits found on the forest floor.

 Dead Leaf Butterfly